 Location: Ko Samui, Thailand

 Ah, back in Thailand.
-Where the sun is hot, the drinks are cold and US dollar is strong.
+Where the sun is hot, the drinks are cold, and the US dollar is strong.

 The Sun: After a bit of trouble with customs, that actually resulted in the completion of three straight classes (including an Oceanography review version of Pictionary – which I’m telling you mostly because it ended up with ‘the purp squad’ winning a substantial bag of cookies, as well as the creation of a Marine Protected Area around the town of Argo during Marine Bio).
-Unfortunately for the shipmates living up forward, the AC for the forward hallway recently broke and although its cool at night the hot days can get a bit uncomfortable (especially in the port 6 man which happens to house 5 sweaty, gross, teenage boys).
-Shortly there after, three of the boys left with Annie to provision food for the rest of the trip.
-Unfortunately for them, I was not among them and so our story shall follow that of the majority (those who remained aboard).
+Unfortunately for the shipmates living up forward, the AC for the forward hallway recently broke, and although its cool at night, the hot days can get a bit uncomfortable (especially in the port six-man who happens to house five sweaty, gross, teenage boys).
+Shortly thereafter, three of the boys left with Annie to provision food for the rest of the trip.
+Unfortunately for them, I was not among them, and so our story shall follow that of the majority (those who remained aboard).

 This is the last time I will have the privilege of addressing the followers of the Argo blog on this expedition (thus signifying we have less than 18 days left of the trip), so in light of that, I thought to leave you with this:

 “I never look back darling, it distracts from the now” -Edna Mode,The Incredibles